Sharp, Stewart and Company: Sharp, Stewart and Company

-In 1852, the senior partner, John Sharp, retired and was replaced by Charles Patrick Stewart, the name of the company changing to Sharp Stewart and Company.
+In 1852, the senior partner, John Sharp, retired and was replaced by Charles Patrick Stewart, the name of the company changing to Sharp, Stewart and Company.
 Thomas Sharp also retired and was succeeded by Stephen Robinson.
 In 1860 sole rights were obtained for Giffard's patent injector.
 The company acquired limited liability in 1864.

 The company provided a number of 0-4-0 tender engines for the Furness Railway of which Number 20, built in 1863 has been restored to working order by the Lakeside & Haverthwaite Railway in Cumbria.
 In 1862, the company began making larger engines, first some 4-6-0 saddle tank engines for the Great Indian Peninsula Railway.
 By 1865 they were building 0-8-0s, again for India.

+Between 1871 and 1874, the company built six JGR Class 160 locomotives for Japan.

 Move to Glasgow

 Since they were also dealing in general brass and ironmongery, and machine tools, it became necessary to move, which they did in 1888.
 They took over and moved to the works of the Clyde Locomotive Company in Springburn, Glasgow, renaming it Atlas Works.

 A number of compounds were built for the Argentine Central Railway in 1889, some 4-4-0 and some 2-8-0.
 In 1892 they received an order for seventy five 4-4-0s and 0-6-0s from the Midland Railway.
 By now they had built a number of 4-6-0 engines for overseas railways, but in 1894 came their first Glasgow order for a British line, the "Jones Goods" of the Highland Railway.
 By the end of the century they were supplying railways at home and all over the world.

-Between 1898 and 1901, Sharp Stewart and Company supplied no less than 16 4-6-0 and 4 4-8-0 locomotives to New Zealand Railways.
+Between 1898 and 1901, Sharp, Stewart and Company supplied no less than 16 4-6-0 and 4 4-8-0 locomotives to New Zealand Railways.
 The 4-8-0 B class locomotives survived till the end of steam either as-built, or as 4-6-4T engines of the We class.
 The 4-6-0 locomotives were dumped in rivers and on the coast as erosion protection when their time was up.
 3 have since been salvaged for preservation.